-But let’s say this doesn’t convince you that you need a delivery system when taking prohormones supplements.
+But let’s say this doesn’t convince you that you need a delivery system when taking DHEA supplements.
 If you’re wondering what happens when using these compounds sans delivery system, then…

 When there’s No Delivery System

-In that study, the “unprotected” 1-DHEA prohormone showed “clear and compelling evidence of detrimental changes in the lipid profile” and “detrimental changes in kidney and liver function occurred in participants”.
+In that study, the “unprotected” DHEA metabolite (The “1-” form) showed “clear and compelling evidence of detrimental changes in the lipid profile” and “detrimental changes in kidney and liver function occurred in participants”.
 Not surprising, but definitely what we want to avoid.

 Another study performed at Texas A&M University illuminated one reason why – it showed that when orally consuming DHEA and its various isomers (like 1-DHEA or 4-DHEA), it has somewhere between a 3%-6% rate of bioavailability.
 If you thought our 10% estimations above were bearish… they’re not.

 To put this in more realistic numbers, if you’re taking 330mg/day of 1-DHEA as recommended by the manufacturer, your body only absorbs between 9.9-19.8mg of the active hormone!
 Guess who (or what) has to deal with the rest?
 The liver and kidneys!